top of page

 • Report any concerns without delay and record all the facts.

-RECORDS
+RECORDS AND CONFIDENTIALITY

 EA will maintain clear, comprehensive records of any safeguarding concerns.
-The company will comply with the requirements of the Data Protection Act 1998, which allows for disclosure of personal data where this is necessary to protect the learner.
-It is therefore vital that all records include precise and detailed information using the words of the individual making the disclosure or raising the concern.
+The company will comply with the requirements of the Data Protection Act 1998, which allows for disclosure of personal data where this is necessary to protect an individual.
+It is vital that all records include precise and detailed information using the words of the individual making the disclosure or raising the concern.
 Information will be accessible only to those who need to access it as part of further investigation or any action necessary.

 The DSL monitors safeguarding incidents to identify emerging trends or patterns, enabling proactive intervention and the implementation of relevant preventive measures or further training to minimise the likelihood of further recurrence.